Cazoo Ltd

 -

-Unclear that users have to pay more to part exchange
+Unclear that the user would need to pay more to complete the part exchange

 -